zackarydev/typescript-render-engine/README.md

 * `LayerType` Enum representing the type of layer.
     * `STATIC` A static layer will **not** be updated or re-rendered every frame.
     * `DYNAMIC` A dynamic layer will be updated then rendered every frame.
+* `ResizeMethod` Enum representing the resizing strategy of a layer
+    * `FROM_ORIGIN` Resize the layer conserving the (0,0) point at the same position in the screen.
+    * `FROM_CENTER` Resize the layer conserving the center point at the same position in the screen.

 #### Recommended constants:
 ```